Topic

 Overview

-Using this language, learners and workers will understand the availability, costs, time, and value of different credentials.
-This will give them greater agency and access to navigate the full range of learning and career opportunities.
-Credential providers and educators will be able to more clearly describe the credentials they offer, explain their quality and value, and highlight how they help meet the needs of individuals, businesses, and the community.
-Employers will discover and hire people who have the skills and competencies they need by effectively signaling job requirements.
-And policymakers and thought leaders will better understand credentials, allowing them to forge equitable solutions to support a strong economy.
+Using this language, learners and workers can understand the availability, costs, time, and value of different credentials.
+This can give them greater agency and access to navigate the full range of learning and career opportunities.
+Credential providers and educators are able to more clearly describe the credentials they offer, explain their quality and value, and highlight how they help meet the needs of individuals, businesses, and the community.
+Employers can discover and hire people who have the skills and competencies they need by effectively signaling job requirements.
+And policymakers and thought leaders can better understand credentials, allowing them to forge equitable solutions to support a strong economy.

 Relationship to Ecosystem